Francisca-Heii/milestone1-project/README.md

 ### Features:

 All the four pages features a fixed responsive navigation bar at the top with a logo on the left (Fran).
-You can click to go to any of the four pages, whether the user is on home page, about me, portfolio or contact page, it doesn' matter what page the user is on.
+You can click to go to any of the four pages, whether the user is on home page, about me, portfolio or contact page, it doesn't matter what page the user is on.
 The site is easy to navigate.
 The four pages have the same footer where the user can see the download cv icon, copy right information and social links, on click of each link, a new tab is open with the relevant social media homepage.